 As video mystery shopping becomes easier and more popular, companies should understand there are legal issues that should be considered when planning and conducting these video audits.

-Each state has laws that protects its citizens against being unlawfully or unknowingly captured on video and audio recordings.
+Each state has laws that protect its citizens against being unlawfully or unknowingly captured on video and audio recordings.
 Each state can fall into one of two categories: a one-party state or a two-party state.

 As of 2012, there are currently twelve states that require that each involved party be notified — and consent to — being recorded.

 When it comes to video mystery shopping in a two-party state, the company must give consent for a mystery shopper to record at their place of business.
 In addition, each employee needs to provide informed consent.
-Typically, employees are simply required to sign something in their contract or handbook consenting to being recorded.
+Typically, employees are simply required to sign something in their contract or handbook consenting to be recorded.

 Organizations that are interested in reaping the benefits of a video mystery shopping audit are encouraged to do so through a reputable mystery shopping agency.
 A reputable video mystery shopping agency will be aware of the rules and regulations within each state and take care to properly adhere to all state laws.